RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 - _\<DomainName1>_ is the fully qualified domain name (FQDN) of the cluster.
 (This is the name given to the cluster when first created.)
 - _\<DomainName2>_ is an optional FQDN for the cluster.
 Multiple domain names are allowed, separated by whitespace.
 Quotation marks (`""`) should enclose the full set of names.
-- _\<Days>_ is an integer that specifying the number of days the certificate should be valid.
-For best results, we recommend setting this longer than 365 days.
+- _\<Days>_ is an integer specifying the number of days the certificate should be valid.
+We recommend against setting this longer than a year (365 days).

     _\<Days>_ is optional and defaults to `365`.